This is a boilerplate to help you adopt Envoy.

 For developing or running test of this library, you probably need to:

-$ npm run download-envoy
+, or:$ npm run download-envoy

 $ export PATH=./node_modules/.bin/:$PATH